MicrosoftDocs/xamarin-docs/docs/android/deploy-test/building-apps/build-process.md

     Android package which requires the presence of other files and packages to operate.

-    The default `Release` configuration will result in the in `Install` and `SignAndroidPackage` targets creating an Android the package which is *stand-alone*, and may be used without installing any other packages or files.
+    The default `Release` configuration will result in the `Install` and `SignAndroidPackage` targets creating an Android package which is *stand-alone*, and may be used without installing any other packages or files.

 -   **DebugSymbols** &ndash; A boolean value which determines whether